ReplicantCoder9000/wp-auto-tagging-api/docs/API_REFERENCE.md

 ### POST /api/auto-tag

-Automatically generates and assigns AI-powered tags to a WordPress post.
+Automatically generates and assigns AI-powered tags to a WordPress post with enhanced performance and deduplication.

 **URL:** `https://api.processfy.ai/api/auto-tag`